 Life is a series of moments and time is the name we give to the chain that binds them.
 For my part, I capture these moments and paint them with light and lenses.
 My work is in freezing memories; preserving the emotions and thoughts that make them meaningful and telling the stories behind the special moments in our lives through images.

-This is how I have been spending the last ten years of my time on earth.
-As a Sri Lankan born, London based photographer, I have had the privilege to apply my craft in a host of fields and a myriad of countries.
+This is how I have been spending the last twenty years of my time on earth.
+As a Sri Lankan-born, London-based photographer, I have had the privilege to apply my craft in a host of fields and a myriad of countries.
 From visiting some of the most stunning places on earth at the behest of tourist departments to shooting the sublime residencies of pristine hotels and capturing the magic of a couple’s most extraordinary day; I have been able to share my passion across a diverse array of areas.

 I remember the first time my dad put a camera in my hand.
 Even before finishing that initial roll of film (yes, film), I understood what had happened, the world had changed, and my life would never be the same.
 Ever since then, I've never been one for indoors or cooperative games based on relational interdependence.
 So grew up with an insatiable longing to explore the unknown and longing to return.